About Amanita Muscaria

 Effects of Higher Doses

 Consuming higher amounts of dried Amanita muscaria mushrooms can lead to a wide spectrum of psychological and bodily sensations and is not recommended.
-Consumption of larger amounts of Amanita muscaria can result in a real mix of experiences and side effects:
+Consumption of larger amounts of Amanita muscaria can result in a real mix of experiences and side effects.

-MORE PLEASANT EFFECTS
+MORE PLEASANT EFFECTS (higher doses)

 * Dreamlike states and/or sleepiness followed by vivid dreams – The boundary between waking and dreaming can blur.
 People often describe the experience as “living inside a dream.”
 Many report falling asleep after the onset of effects, waking with unusually memorable dreams.